-The school day begins with the National Anthem, a character moment - including silent reflection, and announcements.
-Students are expected to: be in their Homerooms by 8:40 am; wait for instructions to be seated following the opening activity; be quiet and attentive and to refrain from other activities throughout.
+School exercises take place at the end of period 1, with the National Anthem, including silent reflection, and announcements.
+Students are expected to: be in their period 1 class wait for morning exercises or in the library or cafeteria if on a study hall; be quiet and attentive and to refrain from other activities throughout.
 If you are in the hallway during morning exercises, you are to stand quietly and attentively until the exercises are finished.